casbin/casbin/CONTRIBUTING.md

 ## Reporting issues

 Reporting issues are a great way to contribute to the project.
-We are perpetually grateful about a well-written, thorough bug report.
+We are perpetually grateful about a well-written, through bug report.

 Before raising a new issue, check our [issue list](https://github.com/casbin/casbin/issues) to determine if it already contains the problem that you are facing.